 Testing & Assessment

-We provide ADHD Assessment to adults and adolescents age 12 and up.
-This type of assessment is conducted to determine whether an individual meets criteria for ADHD and to provide recommendations for clinical interventions.
-In order to receive an accurate diagnosis of ADHD, it is necessary to have symptoms evaluated more thoroughly using scientifically supported measures and a comprehensive clinical interview.
-Symptoms of ADHD can look like many other disorders, i.e., physiological issues, anxiety, mood disorders, response to trauma, etc. It is important to have a clear diagnosis in order to treat the issues effectively.
+We provide Assessment to adults and children ages 6 and up.
+This type of assessment is conducted to determine whether an individual meets criteria for ADHD, Autism, or another diagnosis, and to provide recommendations for clinical interventions.
+In order to receive an accurate diagnosis, it is necessary to have symptoms evaluated more thoroughly using scientifically supported measures and a comprehensive clinical interview.
+Traits of ADHD or Autism can look like many other disorders, i.e., physiological issues, anxiety, mood disorders, response to trauma, etc. It is important to have a clear diagnosis in order to accurately treat the symptoms effectively.

 Psychological Evaluation